bueltge/wordpress-multisite-enhancements/readme.txt

 * Adds Blog and User ID in network view [more](http://wpengineer.com/2188/view-blog-id-in-wordpress-multisite/)
 * Enables an 'Add New' link under the Plugins menu for Network admins
 * Adds several useful items to the multisite 'Network Admin' admin bar
-* On the network plugins page, shows which site has this plugin active
+* On the network plugins page, show which site has this plugin active
-* On the network theme page, shows which blog has the theme active and is a Child theme
+* On the network theme page, show which blog has the theme active and which is a Child theme
-* Change Admin footer text for Administrators to view currently used RAM, SQL, RAM version fast
+* Change Admin footer text for Administrators to view currently used RAM, SQL, RAM versions fast
-* Adds Favicon from theme folder to the admin area to easily identify the blog, use the `favicon.ico` file in the theme folder of the active theme in each blog
+* Adds Favicon from the theme folder to the admin area to easily identify the blog.
+Use the `favicon.ico` file in the theme folder of the active theme in each blog
 * Adds Favicon to each blog on the Admin Bar Item 'My Sites'.
-If you a like a custom path for each favicon, please see the [documentation](https://github.com/bueltge/WordPress-Multisite-Enhancements/wiki/Filter-Hook-for-Favicon-File-Path) for this feature.
+If you like a custom path for each favicon, please see the [documentation](https://github.com/bueltge/WordPress-Multisite-Enhancements/wiki/Filter-Hook-for-Favicon-File-Path) for this feature.
-* Removes also the 'W' logo and his sub-links in admin bar
+* Removes also the 'W' logo and his sub-links in the admin bar
 * Adds the status to each site in the admin bar to identify fastly if the site has a `noindex` status and to see the external url.
-* Handy ssl identifier to each site in network site view page.
+* Handy SSL identifier for each site on the network site view page.
+* See the last login of users.
 * Add functions to be used in your install
    * The function `get_blog_list()` is currently deprecated in the WP Core, but currently usable.
 The plugin checks this and gets an alternative in [`inc/autoload/core.php`](./inc/autoload/core.php)
-   * If you will develop with the alternative to this function from my source, then use the method `get_blog_list()` in class `Multisite_Core`.
-My source also use caching with the Transient API.
+   * If you will develop the alternative to this function from my source, then use the method `get_blog_list()` in class `Multisite_Core`.
+My source also uses caching with the Transient API.
 More about the function in  [`inc/autoload/class-core.php`](./inc/autoload/class-core.php).
    * If you use WordPress version 3.7 and higher, then check the function `wp_get_sites()`, the new alternative function inside the core to get all sides inside the network.
 The function accepts a array with arguments, see the [description](http://wpseek.com/wp_get_sites/).
    * But if you use WordPress 4.6 and higher then that new alternative ;) - `get_sites()` - is the current function to get all sites in the network.
 The helper method of this plugin `Multisite_Core::get_blog_list()` or the function `get_blog_list()` have all checks included.

-* Filter theme list to find your target fast.
-Works on single theme page and also network theme page.
+* Filter the theme list to find your target quickly.
+This works on a single theme page and also on a network theme page.

 = Crafted by Inpsyde =
 The team at [Inpsyde](http://inpsyde.com/) is engineering the web and WordPress since 2006.

 = Donation? =
-You want to donate - we prefer a [positive review](https://wordpress.org/support/view/plugin-reviews/multisite-enhancements?rate=5#postform), nothing more.
+If you want to donate - we prefer a [positive review](https://wordpress.org/support/view/plugin-reviews/multisite-enhancements?rate=5#postform), nothing more.

 == Installation ==

 = Requirements =
 * WordPress Multisite 3.0+
-* PHP 5.6*, newer PHP versions will work faster.
-(It should work also under PHP 5.3, but untested.)
+* PHP 7.2*, newer PHP versions will work faster.

 = Installation =
-* Use the installer via back-end of your install or ...
+* Use the installer via the backend of your install or ...

 1. Unpack the download-package
 2. Upload the files to the `/wp-content/plugins/` directory